 Wireless for Measurement: Things to Consider

 In the world of measurement, there are many options for wireless transmission.
 These can be incredibly useful, especially in larger venues where you'd need excessively long cables.
-While wireless units can be a more lightweight and convenient option, they are not without their downsides.
-Some of these downsides, in fact, disqualify certain wireless units from measurement entirely.
-When looking into wireless units for measurement, there are factors that can contribute to whether the resulting measurement is accurate, or even useful.
+While wireless units can be a more lightweight and convenient option, they are not without their downsides (even in extremely high-end units).

 2. Time Invariance - Any time-variant phenomena must be avoided.
 Linear delay values are integral for evaluating measurements (especially phase), so any changes in timing between your measurement and reference signals will make your data unusable.
+For instance, if you capture a measurement through your wireless unit and find a delay value of 3.29 ms, then measure again without making any changes and see a delay of 3.52 ms, this variation in time can throw off your phase measurements.

 What is Companding?

-The dynamic range of a microphone can exceed 100dB from the noise floor to the maximum SPL before distortion occurs.
-An analog wireless transmission link, however, can only have a dynamic range of less than 60dB from the link's Radio Frequency (RF) noise floor to the maximum transmitted signal level.
-In order to transmit a 100dB range over a link with only a 60dB dynamic range, the signal needs to be compressed.
+The dynamic range of a microphone can exceed 100 dB from the noise floor to the maximum SPL before distortion occurs.
+An analog wireless transmission link, however, can only have a dynamic range of less than 60 dB from the link's Radio Frequency (RF) noise floor to the maximum transmitted signal level.
+In order to transmit a 100 dB range over a link with only a 60dB dynamic range, the signal needs to be compressed.
 Then, at the receiving end, a process called expansion is used to reverse the compression and restore the full dynamic range of the performer.
 A compressor followed by an expander is then known as a compander.

 Not all companders are created equal, however.
 A majority of analog wireless mics use a single-band companding scheme, which applies the same levels of compression and expansion across the entire frequency range.
 This type of companding can produce undesirable audible artifacts.
 To combat this, many companders feature signal level-dependent ratios of compression and expansion.
 Unfortunately, this could render the system's EQ ineffective at extreme high or low signal levels.
 Additionally, most wireless system companders are optimized for voice, so they may not be as effective when trying to get an unbiased measurement of an audio system due to the changes they can induce on frequency, and their inherently non-linear definition.